-Our pyrolysis technology is envisaged to save 2.7 tonnes of CO2 emissions for every tonne of rubber processed.
-We proudly processed our 1,000,000th tyre in April 2021 as we are contributing to the UK government’s Net Zero 2050 target.
+Our pyrolysis technology has the potential to save 2.7 tonnes of CO2 emissions for every tonne of rubber processed.
+In April 2021, we processed our 1,000,000th tyre, helping to contribute to UK government’s Net Zero 2050 target.

-Modern recycling is ineffective because it produces low grade materials which are difficult to recuse.
+Modern recycling techniques are ineffective because they produce low grade materials, which are difficult to reuse.
 Eventually, these materials are no longer useful and must be disposed.
 We call this a linear economy with slightly prolonged life.

 By chemically recycling polymers, all recycled materials are like new and can be recycled continuously.
 Chemical recycling creates an opportunity to unlock the Circular Economy.

 WHERE WE FIT IN

 BIG ATOM contributes to the Circular Economy by regenerating tyres that have reached the end of their usable life.